billmurrin/graylog-plugin-quickvaluesplus-widget/README.md

 ![alt text](http://i.imgur.com/7PLDXCW.png "Example of Configuration Options")

-**Required Graylog version:** 2.2 and later
+**Required Graylog versions:**

-Version 1.0.0 was tested and is compatible with Graylog version 2.1.3 Version 2.0.0 was tested and is compatible with Graylog version 2.2.1
+* Version 1.0.0 was tested and is compatible with Graylog version 2.1.3
+* Version 2.0.0 was tested and is compatible with Graylog version 2.2.1

 Please file a bug report providing as much detail as possible if you find that the plugin is not working.